pauldlynch/eqguide/guides/what-to-do-when/index.md

 Level 85: Again, armor upgrades in the Bazaar, this time from Veil of Alaris tier 1.
 Do the two quests (no killing required): [Welcome to Shard's Landing](http://rof.eqresource.com/welcometoshardslanding.php) and [Words of the Unspoken](http://rof.eqresource.com/wordsoftheunspoken.php), which gives you maximum Alaran language skill.
 If you have access to a group, do the Partisan quests for VoA.

 This is where Heroic characters will enter, with a full spell book, all AAs up to Underfoot (so some good AAs are still open to get from lower levels), gear, and cash.
 They should do the J5 mercenary quest in Feerrott the Dream as soon as possible.
-The partisan quests in Feerrott the Dream and House of Thule Lower give a good set of augments.
-Look for experience grinding in hot zones, in TBS zones (easy), in SoF zones (FM, Beza, Zeka or Mechamatic Guardian), or HoT zones (House of Thule or Feerrott the Dream).
+The partisan quests in Feerrott the Dream and House of Thule Lower give a good set of augments (for Heroic Characters only, unfortunately).
+Look for experience grinding in hot zones, in Heroic Adventures, in TBS zones (easy), in SoF zones (FM, Beza, Zeka or Mechamatic Guardian), or HoT zones (House of Thule or Feerrott the Dream).
 House of Thule has some relatively easy kill quests available at the zone in.

 You can also do the Rain of Fear portal atunement quests from 85.

 Level 92: More Bazaar armor upgrades.

+Level 100: Yet more Bazaar gear upgrades.
+As there is a fairly large nerf on experience as soon as you hit 101, which applies to zones before CotF only, you will either want to AA at 100 so that you can still group with lower levels without killing their experience, or confine yourself to CotF/TDS zones only.